Almond Poppy Seed Cake is an easy 9×13″ cake recipe bursting with almond flavor accented by poppy seeds.

 - Blend with flour, salt and baking powder.

 - Add the poppy seeds and the water, mixing into the batter.

 - Beat the egg whites until fluffy, and then fold gently into the batter.

-- Bake at 350° until toothpick inserted in center comes out clean.
+- Bake at 350°, for approximately 40 minutes, until toothpick inserted in center comes out clean.